Dinara Division: Decline and retreat to the Adriatic Littoral

-During early February 1943, as the Partisans began to prevail over the Chetniks as part of Case White, Đujić and Petar Baćović attempted to mount a counteroffensive around Bosansko Grahovo in western Bosnia preliminary to re-capturing Drvar.
+During early February 1943, as the Partisans began to prevail over the Chetniks as part of Operation Weiss, Đujić and Petar Baćović attempted to mount a counteroffensive around Bosansko Grahovo in western Bosnia preliminary to re-capturing Drvar.
 This was opposed by the Germans and made no headway.
 By early August, the Dinara Division was "poorly formed, badly armed and disciplined", lacked accurate rolls of its members, and consisted of no more than 3,000 effectives.
 Lieutenant Colonel Mladen Žujović, one of Mihailović's few remaining delegates in the area, concluded that the division was "a pure figment of the imagination."

 Đujić's and Baćović's forces were active in the Dalmatian Hinterland in January 1943.
 33 people were executed in the Imotski district, and 103 in the area of Vrlika and its surroundings.
 Between 60 and 80 Croats were killed in the village of Maovice on 26 January 1943; victims were mostly slaughtered with knives or thrown alive into burning buildings.
 On 25 March 1943, Chetnik units of the Dinara Division were ordered to begin "cleansing [the area] of Croats and Muslims" and to create "one national corridor along the Dinara mountain for the connection of Herzegovina with Northern Dalmatia and Lika."
 Between 26-30 March 1944, Dinara Chetniks, alongside the 7th SS Division "Prinz Eugen" and the Ustaše 369th Infantry Division (under German command), massacred at least 1,525 Croat civilians during anti-Partisan reprisals across several villages in the Dalmatian Hinterland.
 In April 1943, Đujić's Chetniks set up a prison and execution site in the village of Kosovo (today Biskupija), near Knin.
 Thousands of local civilians, (both Croats and even Serb Anti-Fascists) including women and children, as well as captured Partisans, were held and mistreated at this prison, while hundreds of prisoners (as many as over 1,000) were tortured and killed at an execution site near a ravine close to the camp.
 On 30 April 1944, Chetniks, in collaboration with the SS Police Regiment Bozen and local Italian Fascists, massacred 269 Croat civilians in village of Lipa, near Rijeka, of whom 121 were children between seven months and 15 years old.
 The Dinara Division was in December 1944 retreating to Slovenia through the Croatian Littoral.
 On their way, they looted villages, killed 33 civilians, and burnt the village of Bribir to the ground.